phaserjs/phaser/README.md

 Version 2.3.0 - "Tarabon" - in dev

+### Significant Update: Phaser.Loader

+The Phaser.Loader has been updated to support parallel downloads which is now enabled by default (you can toggle it via the `Loader.enableParallel` flag) as well as adding future extensibility points with a pack/file unified filelist and an inflight queue.

+There are no *known* incompatibilities with the previous Loader.
+Be aware that with parallel downloading enabled the order of the Loader events may vary (as can be seen in the "Load Events" example).

+The parallel file concurrency limit is available in `Loader.maxParallelDownloads` and is set to 4 by default.
+Under simulated slower network connections parallel loading was a good bit faster than sequential loading.
+Even under a direct localhost connection parallel loading was never slower, but benefited most when loading many small assets (large assets are more limited by bandwidth); both results are fairly expected.

+The Loader now supports synchronization points.
+An asset marked as a synchronization point must be loaded (or fail to load) before any *subsequent* assets can be loaded.
+This is enabled by using the `withSyncPoint` and `addSyncPoint` methods.
+Packs ('packfile' files) and Scripts ('script' files) are treated as synchronization points by default.
+This allows parallel downloads in general while allowing synchronization of select resources if required (packs, and potentially other assets in the future, can load-around synchronization points if they are written to delay final 'loading').

+Additional error handling / guards have been added, and the reported error message has been made more consistent.
+Invalid XML (when loading) no longer throws an exception but fails the particular file/asset that was being loaded.

+Some public methods/properties have been marked as protected, but no (except in case of a should-have-been-private-method) public-facing interfaces have been removed.
+Some private methods have been renamed and/or removed.

+A new XHR object is created for each relevant asset (as there must be a different XHR for each asset loaded in parallel).
+Online searches indicated that there was no relevant benefit of XHR (as a particular use-case) re-use; and time will be dominated with the resource fetch.
+With the new flight queue an XHR cache could be re-added, at the cost of some complexity.

+The URL is always transformed through transformUrl, which can make adding some one-off special cases like #1355 easier to deal with.

+This also incorporates the fast-cache path for Images tags that can greatly speed up the responsiveness of image loading.

+Thanks to @pnstickne for this update.

 ### New Features

 * `Physics.Arcade.isPaused` allows you to toggle Arcade Physics processing on and off.
 If `true` the `Body.preUpdate` method will be skipped, halting all motion for all bodies.
 Note that other methods such as `collide` will still work, so be careful not to call them on paused bodies.